 This can sometimes be further enhanced by splitting out privileged functionality to system services and using D-Bus to communicate between the privileged system service and unprivileged user application.

-It is important that authentication used to identify the device and users of the device are kept secret.
+It is important that authentication used to identify the device and users of the device are kept secret and strong passwords are required where used.
 A need to authenticate may be present in many aspects of an Apertis based device:

 - To authenticate users of the device